-Seasonal Solutions - now a major player in the horticulture labour market, while helping many hundreds of Vanuatu families feed, cloth and educate their kids.
+Seasonal Solutions - now a major player in the national horticulture labour market, while helping many hundreds of Vanuatu families feed, cloth and educate their kids.
 Began as the Central Employment Trust.

-Apple Futures - A national project that had a big early boost from my office, with a team of growers.
+Apple Futures - A national project that had a big early boost from my office, with a team of growers, at a time when 'Apples' looked dead.
 Picked up by the industry, now underpins the international '100% Pure New Zealand Apples' brand.
 Very important for all Central's growers.

 Early advocate, national working party member, champion within Otago Forward, member Apple Futures board of directors for the duration of that project

 If I had to point to just one thing that made the most difference to the well-being of my region, this would be it.
-For the first couple of years there was no budget, but we found a way to fund the project, and found co-funders, and kept it going when it could easily have failed.
+For the first couple of years there was no budget (thanks Murray Washington - where did that money come from!), but we found a way to fund the project, and then found co-funders, and kept it going when it could easily have failed.

 Otago (now Southern) District Health Board

 Otago Polytechnic - co-opted board member, then full member, from March 2005 to July 2013

-Jolendale Park Charitable Trust - Chairman
+Jolendale Park Charitable Trust - Inaugural chair, now member